kcamenzind/BluespecIntroGuide/BluespecIntroGuide.md

 ##### Case

-The case statement is a shorthand way of writing long if/else blocks.
+The `case` statement is a shorthand way of writing long `if`/`else` blocks.
 The syntax is as follows:

 ```bluespec
 Type switch = some_val;